TIMELINE - News Corp and the phone-hacking scandal

 -- Paul Stephenson, London's police commissioner, resigns after coming under fire over the appointment of former News of the World deputy editor, Neil Wallis, as a public relations adviser to the force.

-July 19 - Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
+July 19 - Rupert Murdoch, questioned by parliament's Culture, Media and Sports committee, says he was "shocked, appalled and ashamed" when he heard about the Dowler case.
 Murdoch denies he considers himself personally responsible.
-Son James Murdoch also appears before the committee.
+James Murdoch also appears before the committee.
+Brooks also joins her former bosses in apologising.

 July 20 - Parliament's home affairs committee releases report criticising News International's attempts to "deliberately thwart" the original hacking investigation.